wix-incubator/DetoxInstruments/Documentation/Instrument_Events.md

 Use the information captured by this instrument to inspect events in your app and how they correlate to other performance metrics, such as CPU and memory usage.

 Events appear as segmented lines on the timeline in the timeline pane.
-Multiple concurrent events will appear below each other.
+Concurrent events will appear below each other.

 ### Detail Pane